Fabrizio-Caruso/CROSS-LIB/docs/HOW_TO_LOAD_THE_GAME.md

 ---------------------------------------------------------
 ### ATARI 5200

-Use Atari800 emulator with the Atari 5200 bios roms and select Atari 5200 emulation.
+Use Altirra or use Atari800 emulator with the Atari 5200 bios roms and select Atari 5200 emulation.

 Load as 16k one chip cartridge.